The Maxwell's Demon Preservation Society

 Diablo

-Second album, written by Craig and released in the latter part of 2008.
+Second album, written by Craig and released at the end of 2009.

 Purgatorio

-Their contribution to the Colossus Project Dante's Purgatorio, written by Craig and released in early 2009.
+Their contribution to the Colossus Project Dante's Purgatorio, written by Craig and released in 2009.

 Tess